Phalcode/gamevault-docs/docs/contribute.md

 As we constantly strive to enhance GameVault's performance and features, your assistance is crucial.
 If you're a developer, please consider opening a pull request on our GitHub repository to contribute directly to the codebase.
 Alternatively, if you encounter any issues or have suggestions, feel free to create an issue and provide detailed feedback.
 Your expertise and insights will greatly support our ongoing development efforts.

-Please be aware that there are currently no specific code contribution guidelines in place, giving you the freedom to express your creativity and contribute in any way you deem appropriate.
-We appreciate and value the diverse ways in which you can help make GameVault even better.
+Please also read the rules in the CONTRIBUTING.md file of each repository you want to contribute to.